charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

   - Why ZFS is identified as a remote filesystem
 - How to actually solve the problem

+We will dive into the source code of OpenZFS and Linux kernel to find out.

 ## Background

 ### What is ZFS